mello1771/baba/outline.md

             -maybe theres a minigame where you have to click on the people who are running away and then it brings up like a drawing of an arm and you have to click to eat it all (each click theres a bite taken out of it)
                 -minigame formatted same as dating minigame
     -yum.
+    -club???? detention?????? studco!!!!
+        -why in studco?
+            -main character overachiever, of course!
+            -derek is popular, so his friends convinced him to run and of course he got in -jack is smart so everyone thought that he'd be a good match -scarlett hates school but is actually somewhat smart + her mom helps run student council so thats why she got in.
+            -angela is NOT in studco! she is real! she is different! she is lovely!

 characters:
     -main character